ruiawang/Lyft-Bikes/README.md

-# Divvy-Bikes
+# Lyft-Bikes
 I will be living in the Chicago area soon as part of my Master's program at the University of Chicago.
-As someone who enjoyed using the electric bikes and scooters located on my undergrad campus, UCLA, I wanted to analyze some behaviors and patterns from the Chicago bike-sharing system that also services the UChicago campus area, Divvy.
+As someone who enjoyed using the electric bikes and scooters located on my undergrad campus, UCLA, I wanted to analyze some behaviors and patterns from the Chicago bike-sharing system that also services the UChicago campus area, Lyft's Divvy Bikes.

-Divvy provides its past ride data [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
-Learn more about Divvy's data collection and terms [here](https://divvybikes.com/system-data) I am using the ride data from the past year, so from May 2022 to May 2023, both in my quick cursory study as well as in my model building.
+Lyft provides its past ride data [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
+Learn more about Lyft's data collection and terms [here](https://divvybikes.com/system-data) I am using the ride data from May 2022 to May 2023, both in my quick cursory study as well as in my model building.

 **Disclaimer**: I do not own any of the data used.
-All rights are with Divvy and Motivate.
+All rights are with Lyft and Motivate.

 After cleaning and processing, the total size of the data came out to be around ~6.3 million rows, which I split into training, validation, and testing via a 98, 1, 1 split.